bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/modal.md

 To programmatically control your modals with global state, refer to our documentation at [useModal](/docs/composables/useModal) and [useModalController](/docs/composables/useModalController)

+### Programmatically Create Modals

+To programmatically create modals, refer to the documentation at [useModalController](/docs/composables/useModalController)

 <ComponentReference :data="data" />

 <script setup lang="ts">